 - Capernaum was the headquarters of Jesus.
 It appears that at least four of his disciples lived there (Peter, Andrew, James, and John), and probably a couple of others (Matthew and Thomas).
 Capernaum was one of the ten largest villages in Galilee, with a population estimated at a whopping level of about 1500 to 2000.

-- Bethsaida was just a few miles west of Capernaum.
+- Bethsaida was just a few miles east of Capernaum.
 It appears that Peter and Andrew may have been born there, and two other disciples lived there (Philip and Nathanael).

 - South of Bethsaida a few miles on the east side of the lake was the small gentile village of Kursi.
 This is the traditional site at which Jesus healed a demonized man and there was an unfortunate episode in which about two thousand pigs got drowned.
 (Mark 5:1-17).